bertanozkan/OpenCSLSolver/README.md

 ```
 Or you can use meshes and configuration file from validation cases from the last stable release on this project's GitHub page.

+## Version Control
+There will be no version numbering.
+Latest stable release with compilation date can be found on release page.

 ## Support
 Please open an issue to get help and support about this project.